butlersrepos/reduxtris/README.md

 	"dev": "webpack -w"
 }
 ```
-- Next we need to add the riottag-loader so we can start making components, this step required me to google up the config was `webpack` although I did do `npm home riot-tag-loader` instead of traveling through the Great Gooj
+- Next we need to add the riottag-loader so we can start making components, this step required me to google up the config for `webpack` although I did do `npm home riot-tag-loader` instead of traveling through the [Great Gooj](www.google.com)

 ## Our new-improved wepback config
 ```js
 module.exports = {